capoony/Chapter7-InvPopGenomics/README.md

 done
 ```

+> Now, we will employ principal component analyses (PCA) test if the genetic variation in the genomic region spanned by an inversion influences the signals of population structure.
+To this end, we will execute the *R* script `PCA_inv.r` to carry out the following analysis steps.
+At first, we will load the allele frequency datasets generated above

 #### (3.3) Estimating inversion frequencies in Pool-Seq data
 Since the inversion frequencies in each of the population samples are unknown and cannot be investigated directly, we will take advantage of our diagnostic marker SNPs that we isolated above and estimate inversion frequencies in each population sample.
 This will allow us to test how inversions influence genetic variation and population structure and if the two inversions exhibit clinal variation and if they are associated with environmental variation.